 Sarsyu Primary School Rebuild

-- Provide school with clean drinking water
+- New toilet with clean water and wash basins

 - YEAR 2018